skyflyhighly/react-marvel-movies/README.md

 ## Setup Instructions
 Once nodejs is installed on your computer run `node -v` to see the downloaded version and `npm -v` in the terminal (git bash)to see their downloaded version.
 Sometimes we'll get error while creating a react app.
 This may be the case of nodejs version.
 In that case, you need to downgrade the nodejs version.
-If you have nodejs version 17+, it's better to use version 16+.
-Click the link <a href = "https://heynode.com/tutorial/install-nodejs-locally-nvm/" target= "_blank" ></a> to solve the problem.
+If you have nodejs version 17+, it's better to use version 16+.<a href = "https://heynode.com/tutorial/install-nodejs-locally-nvm/" target= "_blank">Click the link </a> to solve the problem.

 #### Example: